 Health insurance (HI) contributions

 Compulsory HI contributions are applicable to both Vietnamese individuals and expatriates, except those transferred from their mother companies abroad to subsidiary firms in Vietnam (i.e. assignees).
 HI contribution rates are 4.5% of the income subject to HI contribution, with 3% contributed by the employer and 1.5% by the employee.

-Salary/wage subject to HI contribution is capped at 20 times the minimum basic salary for HI contributions.
+Salary/wage subject to HI contribution is also capped at 20 times the basic salary.